Conditional Simulation Using Diffusion Schr\"odinger Bridges: Experimental Details

 \subsection{Image Experiments}

-For all image experiments, we use batch size 128 and the Adam optimizer with learning rate ${10}^{-4}$.
-All methods are trained for 500k iterations.
+For all image experiments, we use the Adam optimizer with learning rate ${10}^{-4}$ and train for 500k iterations in total.
 Since both $\mathbf{F}$ and $\mathbf{B}$ needs to be trained, the training time is approximately doubled for CDSB.
 Following \cite{song2020improved}, we make use of the exponential moving average (EMA) of the network parameters with EMA rate 0.999 at test time.
-We use $\gamma_\textup{min}=5\times{10}^{-5}$ for all experiments, and perform a parameter sweep for $\gamma_\textup{max}$ in $\{0.005, 0.01, 0.05, 0.1\}$.
+We use $\gamma_\textup{min}=5\times{10}^{-5}$ for all experiments unless indicated otherwise and perform a parameter sweep for $\gamma_\textup{max}$ in $\{0.005, 0.01, 0.05, 0.1\}$.
+The optimal $\gamma_\textup{max}$ depends on the number of timesteps $N$ and the discrepancy between $p(x|y)$ and $\pref$.
+When using large $N$ or conditional $\pref(x|y)$, we find $\gamma_\textup{max}$ can be taken smaller.